cathym20/Top-5000-songs/README.md

 # Top 5000 Songs Dataset

-This dataset contains details of the top 5000 songs based on popularity.
-It’s mainly intended for analysis and experimentation with music-related data.
+This dataset contains information on the top 5000 songs based on popularity at the time the data was collected.
+Each row represents a single song along with basic metadata about the track and the artist.
+The dataset is intended for analysis and experimentation rather than as a definitive or constantly updated ranking of music.

-Each row corresponds to one song, along with information about the artist and various song attributes.

-Columns

-The dataset includes a mix of metadata and audio features, such as:

-Song name

-Artist

-Album

-Genre

-Popularity / ranking

-Release year

-Duration

-Audio features like energy, danceability, tempo, loudness, etc.

-Some fields may be missing or inconsistent, especially genre-related columns.

-Notes on the data

-The ranking reflects popularity at the time the data was collected

-Popularity should be treated as relative, not absolute

-Genre labels are not always reliable and may overlap

-The dataset isn’t perfectly clean and hasn’t been over-engineered on purpose.

-Use cases

-This dataset can be used for:

-Exploratory data analysis

-Visualisation

-Machine learning tasks (clustering, prediction, recommendation)

-General practice with real-world data

-Format
+The data includes a mix of song details and audio-related features.
+This covers things like the song title, artist name, album, genre where available, popularity or ranking, release year, and duration.
+It also includes audio features such as energy, danceability, tempo, and loudness.
+Some columns may contain missing values or inconsistencies, particularly for genre information.

+Popularity in this dataset should be interpreted as relative rather than absolute.
+Rankings and scores reflect a snapshot in time and may not represent long-term success or cultural impact.
+Genre labels are not always precise, as many songs do not fit neatly into a single category.

+The dataset has not been aggressively cleaned and reflects the kind of imperfections commonly found in real-world data.
+This makes it suitable for exploratory analysis, visualisation, and machine learning tasks such as clustering, prediction, or recommendation.

-The data is provided as a CSV file and can be loaded using standard tools such as pandas or spreadsheet software.
+The data is provided in CSV format and can be loaded using standard data analysis tools such as pandas or spreadsheet software.